Foods for the Brain

 We’ll be adding new supplements and articles about brain health to our website very soon.

-This next video is a little off topic, but I find the Science surrounding it very relevant, as it deals with new discoveries.
-What’s fascinating is that I’ve watched several videos on this topic and in one particular video you could actually see how the nerve connections in people with Down Syndrome appeared to be shorting out or possibly not firing as well.
+This next video is a little off topic, but I find the science regarding it very relevant, as it deals with new brain discoveries.
+What’s fascinating is that I’ve watched several videos on this topic and in one particular video you could actually see how the nerve connections in people with Down Syndrome appeared to be shorting out or possibly “not firing” as well as they should be.
 It was as if there was a disconnect in the signaling process.

 When nerve connections were repaired in these studies, cognition improved drastically.
 It seems that people with Down Syndrome have inherited an extra chromosome.